 The city embodies a hipster vibe that’s on full display at the Temescal neighborhood.
 The streets are surrounded by historic buildings and funky graffiti art.
 You can eat your heart out at one of the city’s various eateries that include a wide range of cuisines from Ethiopian to Korean.

 Take a stroll down the Jack London Square that’s home to some of California’s best seaside restaurants and breweries.
 A trip to Oakland is one of the best things to do in Northern California and explore its laidback vibe.

 Mission District in San Francisco offers a glimpse into the vibrant culture of the city but the neighborhood itself has a storied history.
 It was founded by the Spaniards in 1776 and was once home to families.
 Today silicon valley techies and startup founders call this colorful district their home.

 The walls of the neighborhood feature colorful art that is a major draw for tourists while the streets are lined with quaint European style homes.
 The Mission Dolores Park is an iconic spot in Mission and eateries like Tartine Bakery and Dandelion Chocolate are a close second.

 This place lives and breathes the history of San Francisco and is a great way to catch a break from tourist hotspots like Fisherman’s Wharf and The Golden Gate Bridge.
-Visit GetYourGuide to learn more about the tours available in San Francisco.

 The tech capital of the world is a must-see spot on your trip to Northern California.
 While one may assume that this city is mostly made of corporate offices, it actually has a lot to offer.
 The region itself encompasses smaller cities like San Jose and Santa Clara that collectively makeup Silicon Valley.